johnx25bd/self-sovereign-organization/user-stories/03-participants-add-tasks.md

 # Tasks are added

 At project outset tasks need to be added that represent every asset that needs to be created in order to successfully complete their project.
+For each of these a detailed file is generated and included in the submission detailing exactly what "complete" looks like - detailed specifications.
+Plus, a due date is included in each.

 Alice and Bob collaborate to submit the following Develoment tasks:
 1. Define data model and software architecture (Alice)